eimf/eimf/README.md

 💼 Professional Background
 Front-End Development: I have a deep expertise in modern web technologies, specializing in JavaScript frameworks such as React, Angular, and Backbone.
 My experience covers the full spectrum of front-end development, from responsive design to performance optimization.

-Back-End and Database Proficiency: Skilled in various databases like SQLServer, MySQL, MongoDB, SQLite, and PLSQL, I bring a robust understanding of server-side logic, data modeling, and performance tuning to every project I undertake.
+Back-End and Database Proficiency: I possess extensive experience in building scalable and efficient back-end systems, proficient in crafting server-side logic and ensuring seamless data flow between databases and applications.

 Agile Methodology & Version Control: With a strong command of Agile practices and experience using SVN and Git for version control, I excel in dynamic, fast-paced environments and contribute effectively to team collaboration and continuous integration workflows.